j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

         main(pipes)
 ```

-Now we need to inform the system that there are two assets, and that they both depend on `asset_two`.
+Now we need to inform the system that this script materializes two assets, and that they both depend on `asset_two`.
 We can do this via the manifest.
 By using the top-level key `assets` we inform the manifest system there are multiple assets encoded in the manifest:

 `assets_three_and_four.yaml`: